 James M. Hsiao

 James Hsiao is a Registered Foreign Lawyer in Hong Kong.
-He joined Ropes & Gray’s government enforcement group in 2014.
+He joined Ropes & Gray’s Litigation and Enforcement group in 2014.
 His practice is focused on criminal, regulatory, and internal investigations as well as due diligence and compliance with anti-corruption and anti-bribery laws, anti-money laundering laws and sanctions regulations.
 Prior to joining Ropes & Gray, James practiced commercial and securities litigation in the United States.

 James is a former prosecutor and has completed multiple trials to verdict.
 He has experience across a diverse variety of practice areas, including securities litigation, commercial litigation, and intellectual property litigation.
 James also has considerable pro bono experience, including representing a celebrity chef in a successful trademark dispute, a nun in an ongoing federal criminal appeal concerning civil disobedience, and a small gaming miniatures business in contract negotiations with a Chinese supplier.